Powerworks/HL7_FHIR/README.md

 # HL7_FHIR

+Fast Helathcare Interopability Resources.

+Goal to create a standard that is quick to understand and master.

 FHIR has five components
- - a robust data model
+ - a robust data model for describing health and admin data
- - a RESTful API
+ - a RESTful API for interacting with the data using either JSON or XML
- - open source tools
+ - open source tools to implement and test FHIR applications
- - a network of servers across the globe
+ - a network of servers across the globe that you can interact with.
  - collaborative community of implementers

  Has over 150 different resources used to describe almost anything related to health data.